STFleming/emsys_21A_lab5/README.md

 	* Step 2: describe the hardware timer (without the prescaler).
 	* Step 3: add the prescaler to the timer.

+The steps for each task do not need to be submitted separately.
+They are there more a guide for how to go about completing the tasks.

 ## Task 1: Configuring an ESP32 hardware timer

 In your GitHub logbook repository you should have the following directory: ``lab5/task1/task1.ino``.
 In this folder there is a partially completed sketch for your __TinyPico__ device for configuring a hardware timer module.